cedvdb/phone_numbers_parser/libs_analysis.md

 this is pseudo code to keep track of what libphonenumber does, because it does a lot

-# new algo

-## extract country code

-  1. check number starts with +
-    - yes: easy
-  2. if not stripInternationlPrefix:

-## strip international prefix

- - if number starts with + return ['+number']
- - else check default country
-   - if match strip and return [number, prefix] and check next digit
- - if starts with 00 or 011 strip
- - if no default country => not a valid phone number

 # libphone number

 ## extract country code